Explore ADHD Assessment & Multisensory Learning Support in Campsie.

 The diagnosis of ADHD currently does not involve any medical tests.
 Instead, it is primarily based on the observation of behavioural symptoms.
 For children to be diagnosed, they must demonstrate a minimum of six symptoms from either or both variants of ADHD, while older adolescents and adults must present with at least five symptoms.
 Additionally, these symptoms must have emerged before the age of 12 and persisted for a minimum of six months.

-Neurosensory offers recognised screening assessments and can provide letters of recommendation to identify individuals who may have ADHD.
-Following our initial assessment, we can refer them to suitable healthcare providers for diagnosis and any necessary follow-up clinical treatment.
+Neurosensory provides recognised screening assessments and can supply letters of recommendation to identify individuals who may be dealing with ADHD.
+After conducting our initial assessment, we can guide them towards appropriate healthcare providers for an official diagnosis and any necessary clinical treatment.

-- Interviews (with yourself, your child, and/or with other primary carers of your child if applicable)
+- Interviews (with yourself, your child, and/or with other primary caregivers of your child if relevant)

 - Behaviour checklists

-- Developmental, learning, educational, and/or IQ checks
+- Evaluations of development, learning, education, and/or IQ

-- Evaluations of language, speech, and movement
+- Checks for language, speech, and motor skills

 Indeed, many individuals discover that obtaining a formal diagnosis assists them in understanding their life and the reasons behind their behaviours.
 It can also empower them to develop an effective treatment plan, leading to transformative changes in various aspects of their lives.